qduaty/lazyclicker/README.md

 ## Prerequisities
 - Qt6
 ## TODO
+- make a nicer icon
 - convert to MFC
 - perhaps add an option to skip the topright corner, so that windows can be raised with clicking